qsctr/metro/docs/language-reference.md

 As with native functions, there can be any valid JS expression in the body.

-In the first line, we are defining the dtfpl variable `true` to be equal to the JS value `true`, since `true` is not a built-in expression in dtfpl.
+In the first line, we are defining the metro variable `true` to be equal to the JS value `true`, since `true` is not a built-in expression in metro.

 You can also use `let native` to bind to JS functions directly.
 However, these functions will not be automatically curried, so you should only do this when the function takes only one argument.